 Check Prices on SportsBikeShop

-The armour is lightweight and flexible and can be “persuaded” into most garments.
+The armour is lightweight, flexible, and can be “persuaded” into most garments.

 They also work as shoulder or elbow protectors for added flexibility.